paulrobello/mcp_langgraph_tools/README.md

 ```

-## create a .env file in the root fo the repo with your anthropic api key
+## create a .env file in the root fo the repo with your chosen ai provider api key.
+The example defaults to Anthropic.
 ```
 ANTHROPIC_API_KEY=YOUR_KEY
 ```